|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On July 4, 1944 while parked at Nadzab Airfield, damaged during an accidental flight line explosion.
-Afterwards, repaired.
+On July 4, 1944 while parked at Nadzab Airfield damaged during an accidental flight line explosion but repaired afterwards.

 Klein led the squadron's second flight, an attack against barges off Utarom Airfield.
 Over the target, the left elevator of this A-20 was damaged by anti-aircraft fire.
 Aboard, neither crew member was injured.

 Damaged, this A-20 managed to climb to 5,000' and fly for 30 minutes westward to Geelvink Bay.
 While flying back, escorted by A-20 piloted by Pool.
 Spotting a U. S. Navy PBY Catalina circling Roon Island, Klein successfully ditched into Geelvink Bay